 Additional Funding Opportunity for COVID-Impacted Health Care Providers

-Many accountants are witnessing health care providers who are experiencing significant financial hardships in the COVID-19 pandemic.
-Congress provided $175 billion in relief funds to the U.S. Department of Health and Human Services (HHS) to deliver financial relief to hospitals and other health care providers, including those on the front lines of the coronavirus response.
+Many accountants are witnessing COVID impacted Healthcare Providers who are experiencing significant financial hardships in the COVID-19 pandemic.
+Congress provided $175 billion in relief funds to the U.S. Department of Health and Human Services (HHS) to deliver financial relief to hospitals and other COVID impacted Healthcare Providers providers, including those on the front lines of the coronavirus response.
 Since March, HHS, through the Health Resources and Services Administration (HRSA), has been distributing the funds to various providers in phases to support their increased healthcare-related expenses or lost revenue that is attributable to COVID-19 and to reimburse claims for the testing and treatment of uninsured individuals diagnosed with COVID-19.

 1. Determine Eligibility